aws-samples/Intelli-Agent/README.md

 sh setup_env.sh
 ```

-Executing the following command to clone the github repo:
+Executing the following command to clone the GitHub repo:
 ```bash
 git clone <this repo>
 ```